 Family law issues are some of the hardest to navigate, especially because of the mental and emotional burdens they carry.
-Whether you are dealing with a contentious child custody dispute or have questions about establishing paternity, Kranitz, Sadoun & Carpenter are here to support you.
+Whether you are dealing with a contentious child custody dispute or have questions about establishing paternity, our St. Joseph family law attorneys at Kranitz, Sadoun & Carpenter are here to support you.
 For the best results in your family law case, you should enlist the help of an experienced family lawyer who knows how the Missouri court system works.
-Our firm is supported by generations of attorneys who have been protecting families for over 100 years.
+Our firm is supported by generations of family law attorneys protecting families for over 100 years.
 We have a known reputation for our knowledgeable and zealous advocacy in the Northwest Missouri area, and we are more than prepared to help you navigate your family law issue.

-Our firm helps clients with the following family law matters:
+Our Missouri family law attorneys help clients with the following family law matters:

 - Modification of Orders